CapitaLand reopens all China malls, posts rise in residential sales

 Apart from mall tenants, about 95 per cent of CapitaLand's office tenants have also resumed operations, with over 65 per cent of tenants' employees returning to the office, the property developer said.

-Its new La Botanica township in Xi'an, launched on March 24, sold all 288 units within four days for a gross sales value of 405 million yuan, it said.
+Its La Botanica township in Xi'an, launched on March 24, sold all 288 units in four days for a gross sales value of 405 million yuan, it said.

 Other notable sales it made in the first quarter of the year include Jing'an One in Shanghai, and Citta Di Mare and La Riva in Guangzhou.
-The three properties netted the company about 336 million yuan, 390 million yuan and 288 million yuan in sales respectively.
+The three properties netted the company 336 million yuan, 390 million yuan and 288 million yuan in sales, respectively.

-CapitaLand group China president Lucas Loh said Chinese homebuyers have become more discerning since the virus outbreak, but added that the company recorded healthy figures since reopening sales offices, indicating a sustained underlying demand for new homes.
+CapitaLand group China president Lucas Loh said Chinese homebuyers have become more discerning since the virus outbreak.
+Nevertheless, he said, the company recorded healthy figures since reopening sales offices, indicating a sustained underlying demand for new homes.

 CapitaLand said most of its projects under construction have resumed work, and it is now focused on catching up with its annual sales and handover targets.